MistaAsh/Parallel-computing/README.md

 **With multiprocessing:** to include multiprocessing, we will be using the `multiprocessing.Pool` class which helps to create and manage multiple processes at the same time.
 Here, we use the same basic algorithm of BFS, but with each level of the graph we traverse, we call a seperate pool to calculate the distances of its immediate neighbours.

 To make sure the data we update the individual changes to the *visited* and *distance* arrays, we use the `multiprocessing.Array` class which, similar to 'Value', acts as a wrapper around the different pools, communicating between every runiing pool

+(The code seems to be very system dependant.
+It works on various online compilers as well as Linux systems, but shows errors when run on selected Windows systems.
+I have tried to reach the root of the problem but haven't found anything of value yet.)